Seaforth 24

-The Seaforth 24 is an American trailerable sailboat that was designed by Stephen Seaton as a cruiser and first built in 1977.
+The Seaforth 24 is an American sailboat that was designed by Stephen Seaton as a cruiser and first built in 1977.

 Production

 The design was initially built by Capson Marine in 1977 and then by Precision Boat Works in Palmetto, Florida, United States, but it is now out of production.

 Design

 The Seaforth 24 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig with a bowsprit and a boomkin to support the backstay.
 The hull has a spooned raked stem, an angled transom, a keel-hung rudder controlled by a tiller and a fixed long keel.
 It displaces 4200 lb and carries 1600 lb of ballast.

 The boat has a draft of 2.50 ft with the standard keel.

 The boat is fitted with a French Renault RC8D Yanmar 2GM20 diesel engine of 8 hp or a small 6 hp outboard motor for docking and maneuvering.

-The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two quarter berths in the main cabin.
+The design has sleeping accommodation for 2 people, with a double "V"-berth in the bow cabin.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is equipped with a single-burner stove and a sink.
 Cabin headroom is 52 in.

 The design has a hull speed of 5.5 kn.